708yamaguchi/sound_classification/README.md

 ## Quick demo
 This is sound classification demo using ThinkPad's build-in camera and microphone.
 3 class classification using spectrogram.

+If classification result is not shown in rqt, check `hit_volume_threshold` in `config/sound_classification.yaml` and reload the panel on rqt.
 ```
 mkdir -p ~/tmp_ws/src
 cd ~/tmp_ws/src